cvitter/mattermost-jira-bridge/README.md

 	}
 ```

 ## Execution

+Once the application is configured that are a number of ways to run it.
+The simplest for
+testing purposes is:

+`sudo python jira.py`

-5. Run the Flask application - there are a number of ways to run the application but I use the following command that runs the application headlessly and captures output into a log file for troubleshooting:
+For longer term execution I use the following command that runs the application headlessly
+and captures output into a log file for troubleshooting:

 ```
 sudo python jira.py >> jira.log 2>&1 &